A Round of Applause

-A Round of Applause (Turkish: Kuvvetli Bir Alkış) is a Turkish psychological drama television series created by Berkun Oya, starring Aslıhan Gürbüz, Fatih Artman, and Cihat Suvarioglu.
+A Round of Applause (Turkish: Kuvvetli Bir Alkış) is a Turkish psychological drama television series created by Berkun Oya, starring Aslıhan Gürbüz, Fatih Artman, and Cihat Süvarioğlu.
 The series premiered on February 29, 2024, on Netflix.

 Premise

 The story follows a man struggling with anxiety and trauma in his adult life, caused by emotional wounds from his early years—his infancy, childhood, and teenage years—shaped by his relationship with his parents.